Small-caps lead China stocks up even ahead of expected Fed rate hike

-SHANGHAI, June 13 Strong gains in small-cap shares led China stocks higher on Tuesday, but trading was thin as investors remained cautious ahead of a likely U.S. interest rate hike this week.
+SHANGHAI, June 13 (Reuters) - Strong gains in small-cap shares led China stocks higher on Tuesday, but trading was thin as investors remained cautious ahead of a likely U.S. interest rate hike this week.

 The blue-chip CSI300 index rose 0.2 percent, to 3,582.27 points, while the Shanghai Composite Index gained 0.4 percent to 3,153.74 points.